 This article aims to provide clarification for future travellers to Israel.
-It should not be taken as consisting of official statements, since Immigration procedures are subject to change at any time, however I believe it to be reliable and accurate as of the time of writing this (May 2018).
+It should not be taken as consisting of official statements since Immigration procedures are subject to change at any time, however, I believe it to be reliable and accurate as of the time of updating this (October 2019).

 I’ve travelled extensively around the Middle East (including Israel), and have spoken to countless other travellers about this matter.
 I receive dozens of emails about what countries you can’t visit with an Israeli passport stamp each week and I believe that I am in a pretty good position to advise.

 Related Article: Solo Travel in the Middle East as a Woman